woossi0/suite/docs/usermanual/source/index.rst

-Welcome to the OpenGeo Suite.
-The OpenGeo Suite is a full geospatial software stack that helps you compose, style, and publish maps and data with ease.
+Welcome!
+OpenGeo Suite is a full geospatial software stack that helps you compose, style, publish, and manage maps and data with ease.

 .. toctree::
    :hidden: